Why is BMI a poor metric of overall wellness? Is waist-to-hip ratio a better alternative?

 For several decades, health experts used BMI, a formula that uses height and weight to determine body fat, to assess a person’s risk for health conditions.
 However, according to a post in the Montreal Gazette, criticism is growing that BMI is a “crude, flawed, and overrated proxy for health”.

-BMI = Weight in kilograms / (Height in metres)²
+Formula to find BMI: BMI = Weight in kilograms / (Height in metres)²

-BMI – a flawed metric
+BMI is a flawed metric.
+Why?

 Experts argue that BMI was developed based on white males and has little validity for other racial and ethnic groups.
 Also, BMI does not consider how much body fat vs muscle a person has and which part of the body the weight distribution is in.